dbojan/free-iptv-balkan-plus/README.md

 On android, if you want to download file, click and hold, and save file.
 Or paste m3u url directly in player.

-Use this as Kodi epg source, paste url directly: https://iptv-org.github.io/epg/guides/hr.xml , more info [here](https://github.com/iptv-org/epg)
+EPG
+"Kodi simple iptv client" only supports one epg url at the time.
+Only one is enabled in the list.

+Progdvb can add more than one epg sources, when adding channel lists.

+List can be found [here](https://github.com/iptv-org/epg)

 <code>
 <pre>